- About Us

 EVP, Global Supply Chain, Gap Inc.

-Colin Funnell is Executive Vice President of Global Supply Chain for Gap Inc. Colin is responsible for managing Gap Inc.'s global supply chain, which includes the company’s logistics network and sourcing operations for both apparel and non apparel, spanning more than 50 countries.
+Sonia Syngal is Executive Vice President of Global Supply Chain for Gap Inc. Sonia is responsible for managing Gap Inc.’s global supply chain, which includes the company’s logistics network and sourcing operations for both apparel and non-apparel, spanning nearly 40 countries.

 EVP, Chief Information Officer, Gap Inc.